JuliaSmoothOptimizers/Krylov.jl/docs/src/matrix-free.md

 | DQGMRES, DIOM                          | BiLQ, QMR, BiLQR                       |
 | CGS                                    | USYMLQ, USYMQR, TriLQR, USYMLQR        |

-We strongly recommend the package [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl) if you want to model matrix-free operators but other packages such as [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl), [DiffEqOperators.jl](https://github.com/SciML/DiffEqOperators.jl) or your own operator can be used too.
+We strongly recommend [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl) to model matrix-free operators, but other packages such as [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl), [DiffEqOperators.jl](https://github.com/SciML/DiffEqOperators.jl) or your own operator can be used as well.

+With `LinearOperators.jl`, operators are defined as

 ```julia
 A = LinearOperator(type, nrows, ncols, symmetric, hermitian, prod, tprod, ctprod)
 ```

+where
 * `type` is the operator element type;
 * `nrow` and `ncol` are its dimensions;
 * `symmetric` and `hermitian` should be set to `true` or `false`;